Benefit-Cost Analysis Guidance for Applicants

 Applicants should consult the “Benefit-Cost Analysis Guidance for Discretionary Grant Programs” when preparing a BCA for a BUILD Grant application.
-[The current guidance is dated July 2017; USDOT intends to produce an updated version of this guidance and applicants should check back on this page for updates.]
 This guide contains key information on procedures for conducting benefit-cost analysis, standard monetization values for many benefits, and other useful guidance for preparing a BCA for submission as part of the application.
 Applicants who need additional help after reading this guidance (and the reference materials cited therein) should contact USDOT staff, who are available to answer questions and offer technical assistance up to the final application deadline.

 Project Readiness Guidance for Applicants